ik-alex/hng-bascripting-task/README.md

    - `>/dev/null 2>&1` this redirects the standard output or standard error to `/dev/null`
    - `echo "This particular User $user exists"` this prints the output to the terminal
    - `| sudo tee -a $LOG_FILE` pipes the echo output and appends the output as an input to the `$LOG_FILE`
-2. `sudo useradd -m "$user"` this creates the user in the `$user` variable in the home directory with a sudo permission.
+2. `sudo useradd -m -g "$user" -G "$user" "$user"`
+   - `useradd`: This is the command used to add a new user
+   - `-g "$user"`: Specifies the primary group for the new user.
+The group name is set to be the same as the username (denoted by $user).
+   - `-G "$user"`: Specifies additional groups for the new user.
+In this case, it adds the user to a group with the same name as the username.
+   - `"$user"`: This is the actual username of the new user being created.
 3. `if [ $? -eq 0 ]; then`
    - `if` the conditional selector
    - `[ $? -eq 0 ]` this checks if the previous command was executed successfully. in this case the previous command is `sudo useradd -m "$user"`